 - Exploring the importance of attorneys shifting to a more heart-centered, healing, (Ubuntu) way of practicing law and how they can begin to make that shift

 - Discussion of how mediation, restorative justice, and transitional justice empower people to find peaceful resolution, even after traumatic events

 - Looking at integrative and collaborative law and how they differ from standard practices of law

 - Some of the things that Eric learned from Archbishop Desmond Tutu

-By sharing successful alternative and indigenous models he helps lawyers use such skills in their everyday practice while weaving in a new slant on legal ethics reflective of a healing profession, that repatterns what it means to provide honest advice and confront moral dilemmas within a case.
+By sharing successful alternative and indigenous models, Eric helps lawyers use ubuntu-based skills in their everyday practice while weaving in a new slant on legal ethics reflective of a healing profession.
+His work redefines what it means to provide honest advice and confront moral dilemmas within a case.